-Cockpit - Monitor And Administer Linux Servers Via Web Browser
+Monitor And Administer Linux Servers Using Cockpit - OSTechNix

 Install Cockpit On Arch Linux

 Cockpit is available in the official repositories of Arch Linux.
-To install Cockpit on Arch Linux and its derivatives like Manjaro Linux, run:
+To install Cockpit on Arch Linux and its derivatives like EndeavourOS and Manjaro Linux, run:

 $ sudo pacman -S cockpit